Search the collections

 1987: 'Farm Gate Learning' skills workshop held in Benalla, one of 17 projects funded that year by the federal Rural Women's Access Grants program.

 1988: Women on Farms Skills courses developed in Gippsland.
-Pilot program conducted by DARA; PROCEED Continuing Education Centre, Warragul and the Victorian College of Agriculture and Horticulture, McMillan Campus, Warragul.
+Pilot program conducted by Department of Agriculture and Rural Affairs (DARA); PROCEED Continuing Education Centre, Warragul and the Victorian College of Agriculture and Horticulture, McMillan Campus, Warragul.
 These courses inspire local Gippsland women to start meeting together on farms to have informal 'Discussion Groups'.

 1989: Rural Women Sharing Change, Gippsland.
 A joint initiative of the South Gippsland Farmers' Support Group, the Office of Rural Affairs and the Rural Women's Network.